MissJuly/alx-system_engineering-devops/0x00-shell_basics/README.md

-task 12- script that shows file type task 13- script that creates a symbolic link task 14- script that copies(updates) all html files
+task 12- script that shows file type task 13- script that creates a symbolic link task 14- script that copies(updates) all html files task 15- script that moves all files beginning with upper case